 If you love using oatmeal in cookies like we do, you may also like our family favorite monster cookies.
 Or perhaps you’d love Mimi’s browned butter cowgirl cookies or my favorite peanut butter oatmeal chocolate chip cookies.
 Bake any of them and you’re sure to have a winner!

 What are your favorite kinds of cookies?
-I’d love to hear all about them!

 - 1 cup butter, softened